The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: Visual Elements (RQ1b)

 \subsection{Scene Type}

-Scene selection is a key creative condition for constructing a video's atmosphere and sense of place, a principle well-established in film studies~\cite{cutting2005perceiving, wang2006affective}.
-Outdoor scenes encompass open spaces including natural environments, urban spaces, and historical sites (\cref{fig:005}(a)), accounting for 22.64\% of religious videos, primarily emphasizing openness, universality, and naturalness.
-Buddhist videos show relatively lower preference for outdoor scenes (21.00\%).
+Scene selection is the key to constructing atmosphere and a sense of place.
+Outdoor scenes (22.64\%) encompass natural environments, urban spaces, and historical sites, associated with connotations of openness and universality.
+Personal studios (11.82\%) emulate professional media production with controlled lighting; Hindu videos show higher usage (16.29\%), possibly related to yoga and meditation instruction requirements.

-Personal studios are controllable environments like studios or recording rooms (\cref{fig:005}(b)), comprising 11.82\% of religious videos.
-These scenes often emulate professional media production, using controlled lighting and backgrounds to enhance quality.
-Hindu videos show relatively higher usage of personal studios (16.29\%), possibly related to the specific environmental control requirements of Hindu yoga and meditation instruction~\cite{newcombe2018spaces}.

-Religious venues include specialized religious spaces such as churches, temples, mosques, and synagogues (\cref{fig:005}(c)), comprising a relatively low proportion overall (7.55\%).
-This choice establishes a sacred identity, reinforcing the content's credibility and authority.
-Islamic and Buddhist videos show relatively higher usage of religious venues (10.90\% and 10.96\% respectively).

-Other indoor venues comprise a higher proportion in overall religious videos (31.36\%), reflecting religious communication's extension into everyday living spaces and secular adaptation.
-These are mainly concentrated in non-religious specialized locations such as conference halls, schools, and homes (\cref{fig:005}(d)), characterized by strong accessibility and high integration with daily life in visual communication.
-This choice grounds religious content in familiar settings, dissolving boundaries between the sacred and secular.
-Jewish videos show the most prominent usage of indoor scenes (43.56\%), creating a life-oriented, demystified effect.